joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

   ...
 ```

-When doing this, the character or value read up to is called a [delimiter](http://www.thefreedictionary.com/delimiter).
+When doing this, the character or value scanned for is called a [delimiter](http://www.thefreedictionary.com/delimiter).
-This comes in handy when reading input such as social security numbers (numbers separated by '-') and when
-trying to skip parts of a line typed (namely errors in input).

 #### iomanip
 Mainly used for cleanliness in output, `iomanip` is a header file used for (if you guessed it) "input/output